has been imposed on government websites and documents, as well as health care providers themselves, for topics like abortion

 During President Trump’s first year in office, information on lesbian and bisexual women’s health disappeared from the Health and Human Services (HHS) website on women’s health.Politico

-The administration’s nationwide "gag rule" would block Title X-funded health care providers from telling their 4 million patients where they can go for a safe, legal abortion.
-The gag rule prohibits doctors from giving women full information about all of their sexual and reproductive health care options — even if patients ask, and even if it’s medically necessary.Tracking Trump: Title X Gag Rule
+The administration’s nationwide "gag rule" forced Planned Parenthood out of Title X, the federal program for affordable birth control and other preventive reproductive health care.
+The Title X gag rule blocks Title X-funded health care providers from telling their 4 million patients where they can go for a safe, legal abortion.
+The gag rule prohibits doctors from giving patients full information about all of their sexual and reproductive health care options — even if patients ask, and even if it’s medically necessary.Tracking Trump: Title X Gag Rule

 The administration now describes abstinence-only-until-marriage programs as "sexual risk avoidance."
 But a new name doesn’t change the fact that these programs are harmful and ineffective — whereas evidence-based sex education programs have been proven as effective at helping avoid unintended pregnancy and STDs.Washington Post

 The administration, very selectively, published just 80 of the more than 10,000 public comments it received about abortion access and transgender people’s health access in a request around religious refusals.Politico

 Censorship on government websites has continued throughout the Trump presidency.
 For example, in 2018 it was revealed that the Trump-Pence administration deleted language about prohibiting sex discrimination from the HHS Office for Civil Rights website.Sunlight Foundation